Duncan Trussell: Personal life

 On December 14, 2012, Trussell announced that he had been diagnosed with testicular cancer.
 The cancer was successfully treated.

-Trussell's mother, Deneen Fendig, died in 2013.
 Trussell has a brother named Jeff.
+His mother, Deneen Fendig, died in 2013.

 Trussell has dated fellow comedians Mary Lynn Rajskub and Natasha Leggero, as well as model Cora Keegan.

 He married his wife, Erin Trussell, in 2018.
 On June 27, 2018, Trussell announced on The Joe Rogan Experience podcast that he was going to be a father.
-He has since had two sons.
+He has since had two sons and a daughter.